 In our shop all lamps are divided into three categories: warm white, neutral white and daylight white.
 Below we describe each category and name a number of applications.

-A lamp with a color temperature between 2000 and 3000K gives a warm white color.
+A lamp with a colour temperature between 2000 and 3000K gives a warm white colour.
 The warm character creates a calm, cozy and intimate atmosphere.
 Lighting in this category is ideal for the living room or the bedroom.
-In addition, we see that LED panels in this light color are often used as shop lighting.
+In addition, we see that LED panels in this light colour are often used as shop lighting.
 The atmosphere-enhancing character lends itself perfectly for that.

-Lamps with a neutral light color fall between 3100 and 4500K.
-The color can be described as clear and lively.
-A room where a neutral white light color works well is the bathroom.
+Lamps with a neutral light colour fall between 3100 and 4500K.
+The colour can be described as clear and lively.
+A room where a neutral white light colour works well is the bathroom.
 This type of lighting is the most popular option as office lighting.
-The neutral light color is perceived as the ideal sweet spot between on the one hand too hot and on the other hand too intense blue.
+The neutral light colour is perceived as the ideal sweet spot between on the one hand too hot and on the other hand too intense blue.

 The category daylight white tends to be the most blue and falls between 4600 and 6500K.
 This light helps you to concentrate and keeps you alert.
 That is why lighting in this category is ideal for rooms where you need to be able to concentrate, such as your work room or your countertop lighting.
 This type of lighting is often used in situations where no daylight enters, such as a warehouse or workshop.